 As a former cancer survivor, Aref knew there was an urgent need to help patients connect to pharmacy services.
 Too many chronically ill patients were unable to obtain their medications or keep track of their doses.
 “Our answer lied in tackling two key pillars of compliance: accessibility and affordability,” says Rady, a pediatrician with an academic background.

 As female entrepreneurs in a developing market underserved by venture capital, Rady and Aref were ideal candidates for Flat6Labs Cairo, one of 19 funds supported by IFC’s Startup Catalyst (ISC) program.
-ISC aims to support early-stage startups by investing in incubators, accelerators, and seed funds to help create a pipeline of innovative companies with high-growth potential to receive later-stage investment.
+ISC aims to support early-stage startups by investing in incubators, accelerators, and seed funds to help support innovative companies with high-growth potential scale.
 In short, ISC-supported funds help promising startups get a head start.
 Of the more than 2,800 entrepreneurs supported by ISC funds, one-fourth are women.

 IFC is now doubling the size of ISC by $60 million, mainly to focus on nascent ecosystems in the world’s poorest countries from the International Development Association (IDA) and countries facing fragility and conflict-affected situations (FCS).
 The expanded program will focus on priorities such as female entrepreneurship and climate solutions.
 Incubators, accelerators and seed funds provide startups with much-needed capital, as well as the technical know-how, support, and mentorship to scale operations.